MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-cassandra-as-cosmos-db.md

 # Develop a JavaScript application with Cassandra on Azure

-To create, move, or use a Cassandra DB database to Azure, you need a Cosmos DB resource.
+To create, move, or use a Cassandra DB database to Azure, you need an Azure Cosmos DB resource.
 Learn how to create the resource and use your database.

-## Locally develop with the CosmosDB emulator
+## Locally develop with the Azure Cosmos DB emulator

-Learn how to install the [CosmosDB emulator](/azure/cosmos-db/local-emulator) and [start the emulator for Cassandra development](/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21#cassandra-api).
+Learn how to install the [Azure Cosmos DB emulator](/azure/cosmos-db/local-emulator) and [start the emulator for Cassandra development](/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21#cassandra-api).

-## Create a Cosmos DB resource for a Cassandra DB database
+## Create an Azure Cosmos DB resource for a Cassandra DB database

 You can create a resource with: